ShravanAkula/LR_Jmeter_Converter/README.md

 3. Reads complete Loadrunner file to process all the .c files
 4. CSV dataset read will be created with param names and file linking
 5. Parameters are added to http_request_defaults and test plan to ease parameterization
+6. Support for Delete, PUT methods in http request
+7.	longer LB, Rb are handelled more efficiently

 **Reach to Shravanakula@ymail.com for more details or enhancements**